lampshade9909/DiamondSetter/README.md

 ## Who is this intended for

-All Ethereum smart contract developers.
+All Ethereum smart contract developers

 ## Features